abhay-tomar03/FLutter-Tic-Tac-Toe-Game/README.md

 ## Getting Started

+This project is a starting point for a Flutter application.

 A Tic Tac Toe Game where the user can input the number of Rows and Column .

+Steps to use:

+1- Setup Flutter

+2- Clone the repo

+3-Install dependencies

+$ flutter pub get
+4- Run App

+$ flutter run

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/75438874/229828593-2656679f-32c3-4b96-81d7-214157828bfc.png)